edumserrano/playwright-adventures/demos/docker/README.md

 ### What to expect

-When the docker command to start the Playwright UI completes it will display the following message:
+When the docker command to start the [Playwright UI Mode](https://playwright.dev/docs/test-ui-mode#introduction) completes it will display the following message:

 ```
 Listening on http://0.0.0.0:<port>